aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 them in code or just before invoking the python process, such as ``NEURON_FRAMEWORK_DEBUG=1 python3 <script>`` to avoid inadvertently changing behavior for other scripts.
-Environment variables specific to PyTorch Neuron are (experimental ones are noted):
+Environment variables specific to PyTorch Neuron are (beta ones are noted):

 ``NEURON_CC_FLAGS``: